 Left Foot Forward has long made the case for AV, and will continue to do so over the next five weeks, rebutting No2AV myths and misreporting – as Will Straw has done this morning in respect of Baroness Warsi and as Dominic Browne did yesterday over a misleading Daily Mail story.

 • The AV referendum takes place in just over five weeks’ time, on Thursday, May 5th; if you aren’t already registered to vote, click here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.